Hotline: +49 (0) 2741-95800

 Layer structure of an interference-optical anti-reflective glass.
 Source: Tru Vue Inc.

 To achieve this, 4-7 layers of different metal oxides are applied, depending on the product.
 The exact composition, layer thickness and exact number are factory secrets of the respective manufacturers.
 Typically, titanium dioxide and silicon dioxide (more precisely: TiOx, SiO2, Sn-ArH2, SnO2 or NbOx) are used.
-There are two different processes for application.

 Similar to an eyeglass lens, the glass surface remains smooth and reflections are reduced to less than 1% by the coating.
 The glass is completely transparent and the image can be viewed faithfully.
 "Anti-reflective" glasses are the optimal solution for unclouded enjoyment of art and meet the highest demands.
 The prerequisite is lighting at an acute angle.
 Windows facing the picture are not ideal.